fgoujeon/maki/doc/concepts/run-to-completion.md

 Run-to-completion is the guarantee that the processing of an event can't be interrupted by the processing of another event.

-The simplest way to explain what run-to-completion is to show what happens when it isn't guaranteed.
+The simplest way to explain what run-to-completion is is to show what happens when it isn't guaranteed.
 Say you have a state machine of this form:

 @startuml{rtc_diagram.png}
 [*] --> A